- CEMC Home

 - About Us

-Stage 1 of the CCC consists of two distinct papers: the Junior Division paper and the Senior Division paper.
+The CCC consists of two distinct papers: the Junior Division paper and the Senior Division paper.
 Each paper consists of 5 questions.
+Each question is worth 15 points.
 The range of difficulty increases from the first question to the last question on each paper.

 More specifically, on the Junior Division paper: